onurhanak/personalWebsite/content/about.md

 ### What I Do

+- Linux and cloud administration.
 - Automate provisioning and deployment with **Ansible** and **Docker Compose**
 - Build ETL and system automation tools using **Python**, **Go**, and **Bash**
-- Manage Linux environments, HPC systems, and research workloads on **SLURM clusters**
+- Manage Linux environments and research workloads on **SLURM clusters**
 - Harden systems using **SELinux**, **firewalld**, and secure SSH configurations

 ### Experience